a-rich/DJ-Tools/README.md

 In general:
 * keep the filenames as close as possible to the `Title (Artist2 Remix) - Artist1, Artist2` format
-* ensure there is only one instances of a hyphen with spaces on each side; title / artist splitting for `spotify.playlist_checker` and `utils.local_dirs_checker` will not work properly without this
+* ensure there is only one instances of a hyphen with spaces on each side; title / artist splitting which is needed for `utils.check_tracks.compare_tracks` will not work properly without this
 * if the source is Spotify, try to match the fields as close as possible; e.g. if the title includes `(Radio Edit)` then you should name the track accordingly
-    - this is to ensure that `spotify.playlist_checker` and `utils.local_dirs_checker` work properly since the similarity of filenames are checked against Spotify API query results
+    - this is to ensure that `utils.check_tracks.compare_tracks` works properly since the similarity of filenames are checked against Spotify API query results
 * don't use accent marks, any of the explicitly listed characters disallowed by Windows, or any other weird / non-standard characters

 #### Standardization
 To ensure Collection consistency and successful operation of `DJ Tools`, the following properties should be maintained for all music files. **Users of my beatcloud _must_ complete a minimum of (1), (2), and (3) prior to uploading**.
 Since track title, artist names, and melodic key are objective, and populating these tags prior to uploading saves every other user from repeating these efforts, it is greatly appreciated if users also complete (4) and (5).
 Futhermore, it is advised that users complete (6) through (11) as well, although users should expect to redo these themselves when integrating others' tracks since they are mostly subjective (with the exception of `beatgrid` and, to some extent, `color`):

 `NOTE`: obviously the manner in which any tags are used is up to the user; this is especially true for `comment` and `color` tags.
-However, `genre` and `My Tags` should be used for their intended purpose otherwise users won't be able to use the `rekordbox.rekordbox_playlist_builder` module.
+However, `genre` and `My Tags` should be used for their intended purpose otherwise users won't be able to use the `rekordbox.playlist_builder` module.

 1. MP3 file format
 2. minimum 256 kbps bitrate (320 kbps preferred)